Skip navigation

 Insights from Ellen Raim, Founder of People MatterWe focus more on solving than preventing People problems.

 Employee burnout is common in modern workplaces due to today’s fast-paced and demanding work styles.
-In fact, The World Health Organization describes burnout as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”
+In fact, The World Health Organization (WHO) describes burnout as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”

 Mitigating burnout at your workplace requires deliberate changes to your culture.
 Read on to learn more.